Cotillion Handicap 2022: Secret Oath The One To Beat

 Interested in horse racing?
 Grab more free bets, betting guides and tips here

-Run over 1m 1/2f and for 3 year-old fillies, the Grade 1 Cotillion Handicap is run at Parx racetrack.
+Run over 1m 1/2f and for 3 year-old fillies, the Grade 1 Cotillion Handicap Stakes is run at Parx racetrack and seen as a stepping stone race to the Longines Breeders’ Cup Distaff on Nov 5 (Keeneland), which is the pinnacle path for fillies at the World Championships.

 📅Date: Saturday September 24, 2022